MRingive/thejourneyof-prod/_posts/2022-04-04-mittenwald-trip-report.markdown

 I also wrote [a letter][think-week-2021] with things I want to focus on in life right now.

 I experienced a great freedom and calm on these rest days.
 With nothing planned I could just walk out the door and do whatever I wanted.
-Mostly what I wanted was a short hike past the waterfall to a nearby mountain lake where I could sit and take it all in.
+Mostly what I wanted was a short hike past a waterfall to a nearby mountain lake where I could sit and take it all in.

 [think-week-2021]: {% post_url 2021-12-01-think-week-2021 %}